Elon Musk says his new SpaceX Starship prototype will fly later this week from Texas

 And so the company is pressing forward with Starship.

-It's possible we could see the big silver rocket fly sometime soon.
+It's possible we could see the big silver rocket fly Tuesday.
 Of course, we've heard this all before.
 Fingers crossed.

-Discuss: Elon Musk's latest SpaceX Starship prototype for Mars travel could fly soon
+Discuss: New SpaceX Starship fails to fire; next launch attempt on Tuesday

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: This page has been constantly updated as Starship's hop gets closer.